scjx123/tp/docs/UserGuide.md

 ### `edit` - Modify attributes of an item

-Typing `edit ` modifies the attributes of an task or module
+Typing `edit ` modifies the attributes of an task or module. <br>
+Note:
+1. Fields for "-task" include "description", "type", "selected", "weekly" and "done".<br>
+2. Fields for "-mod" include "grade", "su", "selected" and "taken".<br>
+3. No space allowed around the "=" sign.
+Use "_" in for spaces in "[field=new_value]" parameters.<br>
+4. Modules and task referenced need to exist.<br>
+5. Removing a specified linked task from the module does not delete the task from the task list.

 Syntax: